Trypilske kolo

-The Trypliske kolo (Trypillian circle - literal translation to English, Трипільське коло - Ukrainian) is an eco-cultural and World Music festival in Ukraine.
+The Trypliske kolo (lit.
+'Trypillian circle', Ukrainian: Трипільське коло) is an eco-cultural and World Music festival in Ukraine.
 It takes place annually in the end of June or in the beginning of the July in Rzhyshchiv in Kyiv region on the bank of the Dniper river.

 About the festival

 Trypilske kolo (TK) kicked off in the Summer of 2008.
 The aim of the festival is to bring up the real interest to the historical heritage, namely, to the Cucuteni-Trypillian culture, to present alternative ways of the family and youth vocations, re-introduce the contemporary world with the diverse ethnic traditions combining them with the newest achievements in the cultural, educational, ecological, production, managerial and other fields of human life and by doing this promote a new eco-balanced way of life in the modern world.

 "Trypilske Kolo" festival has a five-year cycle and is devoted to one of the elements of nature every year: Water, Earth, Fire and Air and then a combination of all: The Parade of Elements.
 Each festival has its particular art, educational and social agenda.

-There is a ban on smoking, drinking and drug-taking that supports one of the main principles of the festival: healthy way of life for all!
+Smoking, drinking, and drug-taking are banned in accordance to one of the festivals main principles of healthy living.